Skip to main content

 • The flow finishes without errors

 Then test end-to-end in the Excel taskpane.
-The system check panel (gear icon in the taskpane footer) logs all events — use it to verify KEELSTONE_INSERT is received.
+The system check panel (gear icon in the taskpane footer) shows the relay log — use it to verify API calls are reaching the taskpane.